2NCE3/2NCE3/README.md

 - Peaceful AI… or chaotic neutral bots, I don’t judge

 ---
 ## 💬 Ask Me About:
-- Akatsuki APIs
-- The Six Paths of Web Dev
-- Real pain.
-Real growth.
-Real bugs.
+**Nothing...**

+The world has already asked too much of me.
+Every question is a reminder of the weight I carry.
+Every conversation... a war I must fight in silence.

+So please,
+**Let me sleep, bro.**

+Not because I'm tired,
+but because in dreams,
+there's no pain.

 ---